8.12 Investigation of Performance Issues

 Another option in handling disputes, performance issues, and terminations is alternative dispute resolution (ADR).
 This method can be effective in getting two parties to come to a resolution.
 In ADR, an unbiased third party looks at the facts in the case and tries to help the parties come to an agreement.
 In mediation, the third party facilitates the resolution process, but the results of the process are not binding for either party.
 This is different from arbitration, in which a person reviews the case and makes a resolution or a decision on the situation.
 The benefits of ADR are lower cost and flexibility, as opposed to taking the issue to court.

 Some organizations use a step-review system.
-In this type of system, the performance issue is reviewed by consecutively higher levels of management, should there be disagreement by the employee in a discipline procedure.
+In this type of system, the performance issue is reviewed by consecutively higher levels of management, should there be disagreement by the employee in a disciplinary procedure.
 Some organizations also implement a peer resolution system.
 In this type of system, a committee of management and employees is formed to review employee complaints or discipline issues.
 In this situation, the peer review system normally involves the peer group reviewing the documentation and rendering a decision.
 Another type of ADR is called the ombudsman system.
 In this system, a person is selected (or elected) to be the designated individual for employees to go to should they have a complaint or an issue with a discipline procedure.
 In this situation, the ombudsman utilizes problem-solving approaches to resolve the issue.
 For example, at National Geographic Traveler Magazine an ombudsman handles employee complaints and issues and also customer complaints about travel companies.

 “8.12 Investigation of Performance Issues” from Human Resources Management – 3rd Edition by Debra Patterson is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.